 Boy Scouts offers the same benefits of having fun while learning new skills, and also fosters independence and leadership.
 Our local Lansing Boy Scout Troop 276 is for those in Grade 6 – High School Senior and meets out of the American Legion year round on Tuesday evenings.
 FMI, visit the Troop website.

 Enrichment opportunities are available to students throughout the year in Kindergarten – Grade 8.
 Past partnerships have included Chess Wizards, Young Rembrandts, Brickz 4 Kidz, and Yoga with Liane.
-Our enrichment classes meet immediately after school, and the cost varies by class.
+Cost varies by class.